Willie Harris: 2007

-The Atlanta Braves and Oakland Athletics completed a trade on April 29, as the Braves sent outfielder Ryan Langerhans to the A's in exchange for a player to be named later or cash considerations.
-To fill Langerhans' spot, Atlanta purchased the contract of Harris from Triple-A Richmond.
+The Atlanta Braves and Oakland Athletics completed a trade on April 29, 2007, as the Braves sent outfielder Ryan Langerhans to the A's in exchange for a player to be named later or cash considerations.
+To fill Langerhans' spot, Atlanta purchased the contract of Harris from the Triple–A Richmond Braves.

 Harris went on to have a career year in 2007.
-He hit near .400 during the month of May and went into the All-Star Break with a .4005 average.
+He hit near .400 during the month of May and went into the All-Star Break with a .342 average.
 He led the team with 17 stolen bases.
-On June 30, Willie Harris tied a career personal record with 3 stolen bases in a 6-5 win over the Marlins.
-He posted a remarkable night on July 21: In a 14-6 rout of the St. Louis Cardinals, Harris went 6-for-6 with four singles, two triples, six RBI, four runs scored, and a stolen base.
+On June 30, Harris tied a career personal record with 3 stolen bases in a 6–5 win over the Miami Marlins.
+He posted a remarkable night on July 21: In a 14–6 rout of the St. Louis Cardinals, Harris went 6-for-6 with four singles, two triples, six RBI, four runs scored, and a stolen base.
 He became just the second player in Atlanta history and the seventh in franchise history to have six hits in a game.
 But Harris' numbers in the second half of the season dropped precipitously.
 He had a .214 average, a .294 on-base percentage, and a .354 slugging average after the all-star break.

 On August 9, the Braves were beating the NL East-leading New York Mets 7-3 entering the bottom of the 9th at Shea Stadium.
 After Braves reliever Tyler Yates yielded three runs to bring the Mets within one, Óscar Villarreal came on to pitch.
 The first hitter he faced, first baseman Carlos Delgado, hit what appeared to be a solo home run to make it a tie game.
 Harris ranged back in left field, stopped just before the wall and jumped, robbing the home run and preserving the lead.

 Harris was designated for assignment on December 4, 2007.
-Harris was not offered a new contract by the Braves and became a free agent on December 12, 2007.
+Harris was not offered a new contract by the Braves and became a free agent on December 12.